truenas/middleware/docs/userguide/truenas_system.rst

 and suggested values can be found in the man page for the specific driver and in many sections of the `FreeBSD Handbook <http://www.freebsd.org/handbook>`_.

-To add a loader, sysctl, or rc.conf option, go to :menuselection:`System --> Tunables --> Add Tunable`, to access the screen shown in seen in Figure 5.8a.
+To add a loader, sysctl, or rc.conf option, go to :menuselection:`System --> Tunables --> Add Tunable`, to access the screen shown in seen in Figure 5.7a.

-**Figure 5.8a: Adding a Tunable**
+**Figure 5.7a: Adding a Tunable**

 |tunable.png|

 .. |tunable.png| image:: images/tunable.png
-    :width: 2.5in
-    :height: 2.4in

-Table 5.8a summarizes the options when adding a tunable.
+Table 5.7a summarizes the options when adding a tunable.

-**Table 5.8a: Adding a Tunable**
+**Table 5.7a: Adding a Tunable**

 +-------------+-------------------+-------------------------------------------------------------------------------------+
 | **Setting** | **Value**         | **Description**                                                                     |